vocdoni/vocdoni-sdk/docs/README.md

 npm run build
 ```

-This will generate a `docs_sdk` folder with all generated documentation.
+This will generate a `temp_docs` folder with all generated documentation.
 It also copies de `../README.md` into
-`docs_sdk/sdk.md` to use it as docusaurus main page.
+`temp_docs/sdk.md` to use it as docusaurus main page.